Oipie/oipie-api-core/README.md

 poetry lock # regenerates lockfile
 ```

+## Dependency Injection

+Dependency injection have been implemented using `dependency-injection` python library.
+Following the documentation and the [tutorial](https://python-dependency-injector.ets-labs.org/examples/fastapi-sqlalchemy.html).

+To use dependecy injection have to take into account that providers have to be defined on the `Container.py` defined into `src/confg/`.
+Actual configuration of the dependency injection resolver is only set up to resolve dependencies inside the `src/api/`.

 ### Docker

 We use Docker as a utility tool, mainly for running a Postgres, which is the Database that we have deployed with RDS.
 In the `docker-compose.yml` you have two services: